Offshore Income and Filing Requirements

-U.S. citizens, resident aliens and certain nonresident aliens are required to report worldwide income from all sources, including foreign bank and financial accounts, and pay taxes on income from those accounts at the owner’s individual rates.
+U.S. citizens, resident aliens and certain nonresident aliens are required to report foreign income from all sources, including foreign bank and financial accounts, and pay taxes on income from those accounts at the owner’s individual rates.

 There are many legitimate reasons for holding offshore accounts, including convenience, investing, and to facilitate international transactions.
 However, U.S. taxpayers are not permitted to use offshore accounts, such as foreign bank and securities accounts as well as trusts, to evade paying taxes.

 In most cases, taxpayers with foreign accounts are required to complete Schedule B on their annual 1040 tax return.
 Part III of Schedule B asks about the existence of foreign accounts and typically requires U.S. citizens to report the country in which each account is located.
 Certain taxpayers may also be required to fill out and attach to their 1040 tax return Form 8938, Statement of Specified Foreign Financial Assets, if the aggregate value of those assets exceeds certain thresholds that vary depending on filing status and whether the taxpayer lives abroad.
 Additional filing requirements apply to those with foreign trusts.

 Additionally, taxpayers with foreign accounts whose aggregate value exceeds $10,000 any time during the year must file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), electronically through FinCEN’s BSA E-Filing System.
 Beginning in April 2016, the FBAR must be filed by the same deadline as the filing of your annual income tax return (including extensions).

 Penalties For Noncompliance